MicrosoftDocs/well-architected/well-architected/saas/networking.md

 > [!IMPORTANT]
 > As a general best practice, always follow a zero-trust approach.
 Make sure all traffic is controlled and inspected, including internal traffic.

 Your customers might also have specific compliance requirements that influence your architecture.
-For example, if they need [SOC 2 compliance](/azure/governance/policy/samples/soc-2#security-measures-against-threats-outside-system-boundaries) they must implement a variety of network controls including a firewall, web application firewall, and network security groups, to fulfill the security requirements.
+For example, if they need [SOC 2 compliance](/azure/governance/policy/samples/soc-2#security-measures-against-threats-outside-system-boundaries) they must implement various network controls including a firewall, web application firewall, and network security groups, to fulfill the security requirements.
 Even if you don't need to comply immediately, consider those extensibility factors when designing your architecture.

 > Refer to [SE:06 Recommendations for networking and connectivity](/azure/well-architected/security/networking)